artsmia/artstories.md/art/wisdom-king-of-awe-inspiring-power.md

 ## Building a Deity

 The main figure is carved out of Japanese cypress in the multiple joined-block technique, rather than from a single piece of wood.
 The hollow body is formed from two separate pieces joined vertically down the middle.

-## Remarkable Realism

-The bull’s hocks, on the back of the leg, don’t touch the ground, realistically showing the moment he raises his haunches as he stands up and demonstrating the artist’s extraordinary attention to detail.

 ## Demon Killer